Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Exact solutions in the large black hole limit

+However, explicitly determining whether the solution \eqref{eq:TIRsol} satisfies the causal boundary condition \eqref{eq:bccausal} is difficult because the dimensionful frequency $\bar{\omega}$ diverges in the large black hole limit.
+The plane wave prescription around the black hole boundary thus breaks down.

+For finite but large black holes, the indicial exponents of the overdamped eigenfunctions are no longer integer separated.
+If the overdamped eigenfunctions are a mixture of causal and acausal parts, we expect that these solutions are not smooth around the black hole boundary.

+Since the acausal indicial exponent corresponding to each overdamped mode is some positive noninteger value, it is straightforward to try and look for divergent behavior around the black hole boundary in the derivatives of an overdamped eigenfunction.
+We have not observed this for the eigenfunctions we have numerically calculated -- they all seem perfectly smooth around the black hole boundary -- suggesting that they are bona fide quasinormal modes.

-\subsection{Expansion around the large black hole limit: overdamped modes}
+\subsection{Expansion around the large black hole limit: Overdamped modes}

 We shall now attempt to quantify the insensitivity of the spectrum to the boundary conditions at spatial infinity around the large black hole limit.
-In the large black hole limit, we have shown that the ODE eigenvalue problem reduces to
+In our discussion from Sec. \ref{sec:selfsim}, the ODE eigenvalue problem reduces to

+in the large black hole limit.
 We start our analysis with this ODE.
 Neither eigenfunction is convenient for use, because of a complicated recurrence relation with its derivatives.

 We thus rescale the eigenfunctions so that the general solution has a useful form,

 For simplicity, we shall also be applying a transformation on the eigenvalues,

 so that the expansion of $\eta_{\gamma}$ around $\gamma = 0$ has the form